What is an airsoft battery?

 Most standard AEGs come with a standard plastic semi-translucent connector plug known as mini-Tamiya.
 This plug type is very popular in R/C cars and planes.
 The benefit of using this type of plug is that they have a locking mechanism that prevents accidental disconnection.
 This connector physically isolates the positive and negative wires, which means it's safer to use in damp environments.
 Safe for use in relatively low-current applications (up to about 15 A), the design provides safety and is fool-proof.
 If you like crawling around in the dirt or going prone, then the mud or water shouldn't be able to penetrate this connector.

 The issue with these connectors is that the area of contact is small.
 Thus it can cause issues with the current flow, slightly decreasing your trigger response!
-Since they are made from softer nylon-based plastic, they can break quite easily and not as durable as deans.
+Since they are made from softer nylon-based plastic, they can break quite easily and are not as durable as deans.
 Tamiya plugs are also bulky compared to deans plugs, which we will talk more about below.
 But Tamiya plugs are still popular in Japan, and hence Japanese made Airsoft guns will usually come with them.

-Moving on to the other type of connector are Deans.
+Moving on to the other type of connector is Deans.
 The connectors are based on big metal pieces shaped in the letter ‘T’, which lock into each other when connected.
 This provides a huge area of contact, which results in a higher flow of electrical current to the motor.
 Say hello to a higher fire rate and consistent electricity flow!
-They last longer than mini Tamiya as its constructed out of better materials.
+They last longer than mini Tamiya as it's constructed out of better materials.
 Slowly being phased out, Mini Tamiya is replaced by Deans.

 In the airsoft community, one of the most common questions regarding airsoft batteries is “How long do I charge my battery for?”.
 Every battery is different, so there are no set rules on how long to charge it for.